raahulahlawat/Docker/Docker_Document.md

 ```
 docker exec -it CONTAINER_ID /bin/bash
 ```
+> -i: This flag stands for "interactive" and instructs Docker to keep the standard input (STDIN) open for the executed process.
+This allows you to type commands and receive output in the terminal.
+> -t: This flag stands for "pseudo-TTY" and allocates a pseudo-terminal (PTY) for the container.
+This provides a terminal-like environment inside the container, allowing you to use shell commands interactively.

 * The command is used to run a detached (-d) Docker container based on the Ubuntu image with an interactive (-it) session, starting the /bin/bash shell as the main process.
 It is also used when we want to installs any particular software in our container.